 "I hope I can help," he replied.

-At my appointment the doctor was sympathetic, but inexperienced with transgender people and recommended Straub Hospital on Oahu (I was on Kauai at the time).
-I drove home, called Straub and asked the receptionist if they had anyone experienced in transsexuals.
-She transferred me to an ob-gyn, Dr. Spangler.
-I spoke with Dr. Spangler's nurse, told her I was transgender and wanted to get a prescription for female hormones.
+At my appointment the doctor was sympathetic, but inexperienced with transgender people and recommended a local hospital.
+I drove home, called the hospital and asked the receptionist if they had anyone experienced in transsexuals.
+She transferred me to an ob-gyn.
+I spoke with the doctor's nurse, told her I was transgender and wanted to get a prescription for female hormones.
 She put me on hold then came back a few minutes later and said yes, the doctor would give the me a prescription!
 That was easy!
-The next weekend I flew to Honolulu.

 I'm sitting in the ob-gyn waiting room.
-A nurse comes out, calls my name and leads me to Dr. Spangler's office.
-He's a Santa Claused-shaped man in his 40's.
-We shake hands, he sits down and says, "So you want to feminize your body."
+A nurse comes out, calls my name.
+The doctor is a Santa Claused-shaped man in his 40's.
+We shake hands and he says, "So you want to feminize your body."

 "It's something I've wanted to do all my life!"
 I blurt out.